gu-benites/auth-supabase-pkce-v1/docs/adding-new-features.md

 *   Be mindful of PII: do not log sensitive user data unless absolutely necessary and properly secured/anonymized, especially in logs that might go to third-party services like Sentry.

 This guide provides a template for extending the application with new features in a structured and maintainable way, including robust error handling and logging.

+## X. Handling Complex Form Data with Server Actions

+While the authentication forms in this project handle simple, flat data fields, many features will require submitting more complex data structures, such as arrays of objects (e.g., a list of order items, user preferences, etc.). `FormData` primarily supports simple key-value pairs.
+To handle complex data effectively with `FormData` and Server Actions, the recommended pattern is:

+### A. The Challenge with FormData and Complex Data
+`FormData` doesn't inherently support structured data like nested objects or arrays directly as distinct, typed fields.
+Trying to append an object directly will result in `[object Object]`.

+### B. Recommended Pattern for Complex Data
+This pattern involves serializing complex data into a JSON string on the client, sending it as a single `FormData` field, and then deserializing and validating it on the server.

+1.  **Client-Side Steps:**
+    *   **Collect Data:** Gather your complex data (e.g., an array of items from a dynamic form or state).
+    *   **Serialize to JSON:** Use `JSON.stringify()` to convert the complex JavaScript object/array into a JSON string.
+    *   **Append to FormData:** Append this JSON string to your `FormData` object under a specific key.
+A common convention is to use a key like `itemsJson` or `complexDataJson`.
+        ```javascript
+        // Example client-side logic (e.g., in a form submission handler)
+        const items = [
+          { productId: '123', quantity: 2 },
+          { productId: '456', quantity: 1 },
+        ];
+        const formData = new FormData(event.currentTarget); // Or new FormData();
+        formData.append('itemsJson', JSON.stringify(items));
+        formData.append('orderNotes', 'Please ship quickly.'); // Other simple fields

+        // Then submit formData to your Server Action
+        // await yourServerAction(previousState, formData);
+        ```

+2.  **Server-Side Steps (within your Server Action):**
+    *   **Retrieve JSON String:** Get the JSON string from `FormData` using its key.
+        ```typescript
+        // Example Server Action
+        // import { z } from 'zod';

+        // Define your Zod schema for the complex data
+        // const OrderItemSchema = z.object({
+        //   productId: z.string(),
+        //   quantity: z.number().min(1),
+        // });
+        // const CreateOrderPayloadSchema = z.object({
+        //   items: z.array(OrderItemSchema),
+        //   orderNotes: z.string().optional(),
+        // });

+        export async function createOrderAction(prevState: any, formData: FormData) {
+          const itemsJson = formData.get('itemsJson') as string | null;
+          const orderNotes = formData.get('orderNotes') as string | null;
+          let parsedItems = [];

+          if (itemsJson) {
+            try {
+              parsedItems = JSON.parse(itemsJson);
+            } catch (e) {
+              // Handle JSON parsing error
+              return { success: false, message: 'Invalid items data format.' };
+            }
+          }

+          // Prepare the object for Zod validation
+          const payloadToValidate = {
+            items: parsedItems,
+            orderNotes: orderNotes || undefined, // Handle optional simple fields
+          };

+          // Validate the parsed object
+          // const validationResult = CreateOrderPayloadSchema.safeParse(payloadToValidate);
+          // if (!validationResult.success) {
+          //   // Handle validation errors
+          //   return { success: false, message: 'Validation failed.', errors: validationResult.error.flatten() };
+          // }

+          // const validatedData = validationResult.data;
+          // ... proceed with your business logic using validatedData.items and validatedData.orderNotes
+          return { success: true, message: 'Order created!' };
+        }
+        ```
+    *   **Parse JSON:** Use `JSON.parse()` to convert the JSON string back into a JavaScript object or array.
+    *   **Validate with Zod:** Validate the *parsed JavaScript object* against your corresponding Zod schema (e.g., `CreateOrderPayloadSchema.parse(parsedObject)` or `safeParse`).
+Your Zod schema should be defined to match the structure of the *intended JavaScript object*, not the raw `FormData`.

+### C. Why Validate the Parsed Object?
+You validate the JavaScript object obtained after `JSON.parse()` because Zod schemas are designed to validate the structure and types of JavaScript data.
+This ensures that the data passed to your services or business logic is in the correct, expected format after being reconstructed from the `FormData` submission.

+This approach allows you to leverage the simplicity of `FormData` for submissions while still being able to handle and robustly validate complex data structures on the server.